luliudata/price_paid_data_pipeline/README.md

 Data Definition Information: https://www.gov.uk/guidance/about-the-price-paid-data#download-option

-The input dataset used by this repo is the Part 1 yearly file for 2021.
+The input dataset used by this repo is the Part 1 yearly file for 2021 (see file `pp-2021-part1.csv`).

 The output file `part-00000-3bbeb519-143c-47a9-8aa1-46e6407fd6dc-c000.json` can be found under `spark-test-output` folder.